YanliangWu/Zone-Mode/README.md

 # Zoom-Mode
 A chrome extension to filter and redirect some websites that could distract you during works.

 It was a side project I made long time ago and I just decided to resume the development of this idea!
 (Because I really need this..)

+Since I have very limited front-end & web dev experiences, it could contains lots of bad pracices within my code base.
+It will be greatly appriciated if you notice something bad and feel free to send out PR or issues.

 ## What does Zone-Mode mean?
 See explaination [here](https://www.urbandictionary.com/define.php?term=In%20The%20Zone)